The Director: Paul Manulik

 Prior to coming to New Jersey, he was concertmaster of Orchestra Iowa for fifteen years where he appeared frequently as a soloist with the orchestra and on Iowa public television and radio.
 He has also performed at Yale and Harvard Universities, Connecticut College and Merkin Concert Hall in New York City with the Center of New Music of the University of Iowa.
 Mr. Horiuchi has many years’ experience teaching young children at Orchestra Iowa school and his own private studios along with his teaching experience at Grinnell and the University of Northern Iowa.

-Suzanne Davies – Violin
+James Keene – Violin